-- troubled breathing
+- trouble breathing

 - ulcers or sores on the skin, other than at the application site

 Some side effects of diclofenac topical may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.

-- tingling skin
+- scaly, thick, or tingling skin

 - back pain